abouthalf/hono-preact-example/README.md

 Both builds are run simultaneously with `npm star` or `npm run dev`;

+### Why Hono?

+Tt's teeny and elegant, supports Typescript out of the box, JSX for templating, and smells like rosemary.

+### Why Preact?

+Preact is everything good about React with far less bloat.
+Preact embraces modern browsers and native browser events.
+Preact is smaller, lighter, and faster than React.

+Preact can be [configured](https://preactjs.com/guide/v10/switching-to-preact/#setting-up-compat) to be 100% compatible with existing React libraries (if you need it).

+Preact also has a nice [state management solution](https://preactjs.com/guide/v10/signals), which React sorely lacks.

+You could probably easily reconfigure this project to use Vite's React plugin (or Vue, or whatever) if that is more your cup of tea. 🍵

 ## Get started

 After checking out the project, install dependencies with NPM (or your favorite package manager).